 As Milk Oolong has become extremely popular, please be aware of imitations.
 There are plenty of milk oolongs (whether from Jin Xuan cultivar or others) that are flavoured either with milk or vanilla in order to imitate or enhance the natural taste that the leaves of Jin Xuan develop.
 Any genuine Milk Oolong is always produced from the Jin Xuan cultivar and should not be flavoured or enhanced with additional flavours in any way.

-Our Alishan Milk Oolong is sourced with the help of a Taiwanese Tea Master from the Alishan Scenic Area of Taiwan and it is a real and authentic High Mountain Milk Oolong.
-It solely utilises the Jin Xuan cultivar that is grown at an altitude of 1,200m.
-The High Mountain nature of this tea is immediately evident – the flavours are just that little bit more cleaner and crisper than the lower altitude counterparts.
+Our Alishan Milk Oolong is sourced with the help of a Taiwanese Tea Master from the Alishan Scenic Area of Taiwan and it is a real and authentic high mountain Milk Oolong.
+It solely utilises the Jin Xuan cultivar that is grown at an altitude of 1,200-1,250m.
+The high mountain nature of this tea is immediately evident – the flavours are just that little bit more cleaner and crisper than the lower altitude counterparts.
 The liquor that is produced is very light and quite brisk.
 It has a subtle natural milky aroma, mouthfeel and taste.
-This High Mountain Oolong is very fresh tasting, with sweet notes of wild flowers and vanilla.
+It is very fresh tasting, with sweet notes of wild flowers and vanilla.

 It is best brewed at 90°C for 3-5 minutes according to your taste and can be brewed multiple times, increasing steeping time with each next brew if desired.